U.K.-U.S. prize challenges

 Transforming financial crime prevention

-Innovators will develop solutions that help tackle the challenge of international money laundering, which finances organized crime including human trafficking and terrorist financing, and undermines economic prosperity – costing up to US$2 trillion each year, according to UN estimates.
+Innovators were asked to develop solutions that help tackle the challenge of international money laundering, which finances organized crime including human trafficking and terrorist financing, and undermines economic prosperity – costing up to US$2 trillion each year, according to UN estimates.

 This illicit activity could be more effectively identified through information sharing and collaborative analytics among financial organisations, but such approaches are made more challenging by legal and technical requirements to ensure customer privacy.
 Organisations including the Financial Action Task Force have highlighted the potential of PETs to help tackle these barriers by enabling privacy-preserving access to data.

-Innovators will develop end-to-end privacy-preserving federated learning solutions to detect potentially anomalous payments, leveraging a combination of input and output privacy techniques.
-To develop solutions, innovators will use synthetic datasets created by SWIFT, the global provider of secure financial messaging services.
+Innovators were asked to develop end-to-end privacy-preserving federated learning solutions to detect potentially anomalous payments, leveraging a combination of input and output privacy techniques.
+To develop solutions, innovators used synthetic datasets created by Swift, the global provider of secure financial messaging services.

-While developing the solutions, innovators in the U.K. will be able to engage with the Information Commissioner’s Office (ICO), the U.K. National Economic Crime Centre, and the Financial Conduct Authority (FCA), and innovators in the U.S. will be able to engage with the Financial Crimes Enforcement Network (FinCEN).
+While developing the solutions, innovators in the U.K. were able to engage with the Information Commissioner’s Office (ICO), the U.K. National Economic Crime Centre, and the Financial Conduct Authority (FCA), and innovators in the U.S. were able to engage with the Financial Crimes Enforcement Network (FinCEN).

 Find the technical briefs for Track 1 here